 In the present work we study the thermodynamic conditions during specified synoptic systems and their link to the generation of lightning strokes and their properties.
 We focus on the main synoptic systems that produce electrical activity over the EM: (a) WCL, (b) FCL, (c) RST and (d) RST-CL.
-So the ground strokes characteristics, during these four synoptic systems, are analyzed and linked to the prevailing thermodynamic conditions.
+So the characteristics of the ground strokes, during these four synoptic systems, are analyzed and linked to the prevailing thermodynamic conditions.